Stiggy-C/incite/README.md

 select build_classification_model('58b1a40f-571d-4b85-8b31-65cee8d9f9a2');
 -- Return the UUID of the built model

--- Perform prediction for the given Classification entity and given sql query select classification_predict('58b1a40f-571d-4b85-8b31-65cee8d9f9a2', 'select * from sample_dataset');
+-- Perform prediction for the given Classification entity with the given sql query and write the result to the sinks -- defined in the Classification entity. select classification_predict('58b1a40f-571d-4b85-8b31-65cee8d9f9a2', 'select * from sample_dataset');
 -- Return the result in JSON format